Protests across Pakistan over India's 'illegal' move in contested Kashmir

 A spokesman for India’s foreign ministry declined to comment on Pakistan’s statement that the steps were illegal.

-But there was no statement by Prime Minister Imran Khan or the powerful military, with analysts saying both were likely to avoid escalating tension with India for the time being.
+But there was no statement by Pakistan’s powerful military, with analysts saying it was likely to avoid escalating tension with India for the time being.

-Tension between the neighbors has been elevated since February, when a militant group based in Pakistan attacked an Indian paramilitary convoy in Kashmir, killing at least 40 and bringing them to the brink of a third war over the territory.
+Tension between the nuclear-armed neighbors has been elevated since February, when a militant group based in Pakistan attacked an Indian paramilitary convoy in Kashmir, killing at least 40 people and bringing them to the brink of a third war over the territory.

 India has long accused Pakistan of fomenting a decades-long armed insurrection against its rule in the portion of Kashmir it controls.
 Islamabad denies this, saying it provides only diplomatic and moral support to Kashmiri separatists.